andrescosta/jobico-cloud/README.md

 ## Extensions

-These extensions are additional components that are installed in a cluster to extend its capabilities.
+Extensions are additional components installed in a cluster to enhance its capabilities.
 These enhancements include tools and features such as observability solutions for monitoring and logging, database management systems, metrics collection and analysis, container registries, and more.

 ### Add-Ons & Services